mac95860/CreateYourTeam/README.md

-Create Your Team
+# Create Your Team

-Description:
-    The user will answer a series of questions about the members of their team.
-They will choose between Manager, Intern, and Engineer.
+## User Story

+I want a program that allows me to create and add new members of my team with their info to display in browser

+## Installation:

+npm i inquirer
+npm i path

+## Features

+- The user is prompted to enter the information for a new employee
-    Based on the response, the user will be asked for more info about the employee.
-Each class of employee will be displayed onto a webpage.
+- More questions will be asked based on what the new employee's role will be

-Usage:
-    run the application in the node console.
-The console will then prompt you to answer all questions.
-Once all employees are added, run the app on a local server.

-Installation:
-    jest: npm i jest
-    inquirer npm i inquierer
+- Once the employee is created, a card displaying their info will appear in browser

+## Technologies/Tools Used

+* JavaScript
+* HTML
+* Bootstrap
+* TDD
+* Node.js

+## Contributors

+Michael Cervantes